2023 Best Value Geological & Earth Sciences Schools in Connecticut

 Best Connecticut Schools for Affordable Quality in Geological & Earth Sciences

-Our analysis found Eastern Connecticut State University to be the best value school for geological and earth sciences students who want to pursue a degree in Connecticut.
+Our 2023 rankings named Eastern Connecticut State University the best value school in Connecticut for geological and earth sciences students.
 ECSU is a small public school located in the town of Willimantic.

 The average tuition and fees for an in-state undergraduate at ECSU are $12,304 a year.
 Geology majors at ECSU take out an average of $26,368 in student loans while working on their egree.

-The excellent programs at University of Connecticut helped the school earn the #2 place on this year’s ranking of the best geological and earth sciences schools in Connecticut.
-Located in the suburb of Storrs, UCONN is a public college with a very large student population.
+A rank of #2 on this year’s list means University of Connecticut is a great value for geological and earth sciences students.
+Located in the suburb of Storrs, UCONN is a public college with a fairly large student population.

 Full Geological & Earth Sciences at University of Connecticut Report